OSOceanAcoustics/echopype/docs/source/contrib_setup.md

 If your contribution requires new test data, contact the maintainers (@leewujung, @ctuguinay, @LOCEANlloydizard) to have them added to the test-data collection.

+Every new test-data bundle should also be documented in the test data inventory.
+See {ref}`contrib:test-data` for contributor instructions and {ref}`test-data-inventory` for the generated inventory of all registered bundles.

 ### Running the tests

 To run all Echopype tests: